Trumpeter 1/32 Harrier GR7

 This was my first ZM kit, and I have to say, I thoroughly enjoyed it.
 They do not build up like your usual kit.
 The design philosophy being the makers want you to build the model similar to how the real aircraft was assembled.
 A very Japanese thing.

 Many people dont seem to like the complexity of these kits, but like the trumpeter kits, a lot of the innards that will never be seen can be left out helping speed and uncomplicate the build.
 Despite the complex breakdown of the kit, it went together remarkably well, most joins falling on panel lines and being engineered to look like panel lines.
-Interestingly the new Eduard Mustang looks like it may have borrowed some of its breakdown from this ZM kit, the weheeblwell for one being engineered the same.
+Interestingly the new Eduard Mustang looks like it may have borrowed some of its breakdown from this ZM kit, the wheelwell for one being engineered the same.

 I puttied the wings, a task made easier by ZM only having the panel lines present, saving you having to fill hundreds of rivets like you would have if using the tamiya kit